simeononsecurity/simeononsecurity.ch/content/articles/machine-learning-vs-deep-learning-understanding-the-difference/index.en.md

 ### 4. Computational Resources

 Another significant difference between machine learning and deep learning is the **computational resources** required.
-Machine learning algorithms can typically run on standard hardware and do not require specialized hardware or high-performance computing.
+Machine learning algorithms can typically run on standard hardware and don't require specialized hardware or high-performance computing.

 Deep learning algorithms, on the other hand, are computationally intensive and often require powerful hardware, such as graphics processing units (GPUs) or tensor processing units (TPUs).
 Training deep learning models on large datasets can take a significant amount of time and resources, making them more resource-intensive compared to machine learning algorithms.